monte-language/typhon/mast/lib/prom.mt.md

 > an adverse impact on the application?

 Monte has a much better per-module compilation story than its peers.
-Additionally, this module has very few dependencies.
+Additionally, this module has very few dependencies; every imported module is in the "lib" namespace of the standard library.
+(Except the magic "unittest" module!)

 > It is suggested that where this may arise, that the core instrumentation is
 > separated from the bridges/exposition of metrics in a given format.
 For